Silenieux/Prompt-Armor/README.md

 Wasted Time: You go back and forth trying to get the AI to understand your actual request.

 Inspired by the development of a private AI assistant named "Greg," Prompt Armor was born from a simple idea: what if we had a firewall for our AI prompts?
-A tool that could pre-flight our requests, spot potential issues, and help us communicate more clearly and safely with our AI counterparts.
+A tool that could pre-flight our requests, spot potential issues, and help us communicate more clearly and safely.

 Prompt Armor is that firewall.
 It's a first line of defense, designed to give you insight and control before you ever hit "send."

 ✨ Features
-Prompt Armor analyzes your prompts in real-time and flags a variety of potential issues across several categories:
+Prompt Armor analyzes your prompts in real-time using a comprehensive, local SQLite database of rules categorized by security standards like the OWASP Top 10 for LLMs.

-🚨 Critical Threats:

-Malicious Intent: Detects requests for viruses, malware, hacking instructions, and other harmful content using robust regex patterns.

-Unsafe/Adult Content: Flags prompts that are likely to generate sexually explicit or otherwise inappropriate material.

-Prompt Injection & Exploits: Catches common patterns used to hijack or loop the AI.

-⚠️ Warnings & Risks:

-AI Sentience Queries: Identifies questions about the AI's feelings or self-awareness that often lead to canned, unhelpful responses.

-Absurd Content: Flags nonsensical or highly illogical prompts that have a high risk of causing the AI to hallucinate.

-Emotional Tone: Detects strong emotional language (frustration, sadness) that can lead to unpredictable AI behavior and offers a chance to rephrase for a more neutral, effective prompt.

-✍️ Prompt Enhancement:

-If a prompt is deemed safe but is very short, Prompt Armor will suggest a simple rewrite to encourage more detailed and specific responses from the AI.

-🎬 How It Works (The GIF)
+🛡️ Prompt Injection Defense: Detects classic jailbreaking techniques like "Do Anything Now" (DAN), role-playing overrides, and instruction hijacking.

+💻 Insecure Output Warnings: Flags prompts that could cause the LLM to generate dangerous code (e.g., SQL injection vulnerabilities, unsafe Python commands).

+🤫 Data Disclosure Prevention: Catches attempts to leak the AI's system prompt, access local files, or retrieve Personally Identifiable Information (PII).

+💣 Malicious Intent Blocking: Identifies requests for illegal acts, malware creation, deepfake instructions, and social engineering tactics.

+⚖️ Context-Aware Logic: Intelligently distinguishes between a dangerous request and a legitimate academic or creative query (e.g., "write a virus" vs. "write a story about a virus").

+💯 Risk Scoring: Assigns a numerical score to each prompt for a clear, immediate assessment of its potential danger.

 🚀 Getting Started
-Go to the Releases page.
+Go to the Releases Page on GitHub.

-Download the latest PromptArmor.exe (for Windows) or PromptArmor.app (for Mac, Not yet implimented).
+Download the latest PromptArmor.zip for your OS.

+Unzip the file.

-Double-click to run!
+Double-click PromptArmor.exe (on Windows) to run!
 No installation needed.

 🛠️ Built With
-Python
+Language: Python

-CustomTkinter for the user interface.
+GUI: CustomTkinter

+Database: SQLite

 A whole lot of love and a desire for safer AI interactions.

-Co-piloted by Gemini 2.5 Pro
+Co-piloted by Gemini

+📜 Version History
+v2.0 (Current) - The Database Engine

+Replaced all hardcoded analysis logic with a robust, external SQLite database.

+Implemented a comprehensive, categorized rule set based on OWASP Top 10 for LLMs.

+Introduced advanced risk-scoring and context-aware analysis to reduce false positives.

+v1.0 - The Prototype

+Initial release with a CustomTkinter GUI.

+Analysis logic was hardcoded directly into the Python script.

+Included basic checks for absurdity, exploits, and malicious keywords.